Michael Lockwood (guitarist)

 Michael Dean Lockwood (born May 22, 1961) is an American guitarist and producer.
-He is known for having been married to Lisa Marie Presley, and for producing and performing with her, Aimee Mann, Fiona Apple, and others.
+He is best known for having been married to Lisa Marie Presley, and for producing and performing with her, Aimee Mann, Fiona Apple, and others.

 Biography

 Lockwood graduated from Highland High School in Bakersfield, California in 1979.
 He has worked with Carly Simon, Fiona Apple, Bijou Phillips, Alana Davis, Ben Taylor, Leona Naess, Susanna Hoffs and Michael Penn.
-In 1985 Lockwood joined the group Lions & Ghosts.
+In 1985, Lockwood joined the group Lions & Ghosts.
 They disbanded in 1989 after a second record was released.
 He later formed a local power pop band, Wink.

 Personal life

 Lockwood married Lisa Marie Presley on January 22, 2006.
 On October 7, 2008, Presley gave birth to twin girls.
 In June 2016, Presley filed for divorce from Lockwood after ten years of marriage.